Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

     1. Wait till all deployments complete - **this can take 20-25 minutes**
     1. See `Overview` page - **you should have 35 Deployment Items**
     1. See `Overview` page - **you should have 15 Deployed Resources**
-    1. ✅ | Your Azure infra and application are ready!
+    1. ✅ | Your Azure infra is ready and application is deployed!

 ??? note "Step 8: Validate Azure Cosmos DB is ready in tab 3️⃣"
     1. Switch to the Azure Portal tab 3️⃣ - `rg-AITOUR` resource Overview